gbgbgb8/dadlibs/recipe.md

    - Make a list of the types of words needed for the placeholders, such as `[noun]`, `[verb]`, `[adjective]`, etc.

 5. **Create Word Options:**
    - For each type of placeholder, provide a selection of words that fit the context and enhance the silliness of the story.
+Don't repeat any of the words.

 6. **Format as JSON:**
    - Structure the story and word options in JSON format, suitable for loading into your DadLibs game.